bauripalash/article-archive/tech/2018-06-23-Baby-Steps-In-C-Programming.md

 author: bauripalash
 ---

-**C** is one of most used Programming language till date.
-It is one of the most powerful language and mother of many modern Programming language (eg. Python , Ruby)
+**C** is one of the most used programming languages to date.
+It is one of the most powerful language and mother of many modern Programming languages (eg. Python, Ruby)

 ![](https://media2.giphy.com/media/fnD9cHHIrYRYk/giphy.gif)
 [©giphy](https://giphy.com)
 {: .crtx}

-🍭 C is a compiled language, unlike [Python](https://python.org) or [Ruby](https://www.ruby-lang.org/en/) , C programs must be translated from human readable code to machine readable code.
+🍭 C is a compiled language, unlike [Python](https://python.org) or [Ruby](https://www.ruby-lang.org/en/), C programs must be translated from human-readable code to machine-readable code.

->  The program which translates human readable C code to machine readable code is called a compiler
+>  The program which translates human-readable C code to machine-readable code is called a compiler

-> You'll be Astonished to know that the most [Compilers](https://en.m.wikipedia.org/wiki/Compiler) of C (eg. GCC) is also written in C
+> You'll be astonished to know that the most [Compilers](https://en.m.wikipedia.org/wiki/Compiler) of C (eg. GCC) is also written in C

-You'll find people who says , C is so hard but i say nothing is hard it just needs a good teacher to explain everything.
+You'll find people who say, C is so hard but I say nothing is hard it just needs a good teacher to explain everything.

 So without further talking let's take our first step in the world of C Programming.

 ## Setting Up Workspace

-As i mentioned earlier C is a compiled language so you need a compiler such as GCC to compile C programs.
+As I mentioned earlier C is a compiled language so you need a compiler such as GCC to compile C programs.

-Today we'll be using Repl.it to compile and Run C programs online.
+Today we'll be using Repl.it to Compile and Run C programs online.

-If You want to run and compile C Programs in Your local device [Read This Article](https://www.tutorialspoint.com/cprogramming/c_environment_setup.htm)
+If you want to run and compile C Programs in Your local device [Read This Article](https://www.tutorialspoint.com/cprogramming/c_environment_setup.htm)

-To Run and Compile C programs online without installing anything , Use [REPL.it](https://repl.it/languages/c)
+To Run and Compile C programs online without installing anything, Use [REPL.it](https://repl.it/languages/c)

-When Opening Repl.it you'll see a sample program is already written in the left pan.
+When Opening Repl.it you'll see a sample program is already written in the left pane.
 Clear it first.

 ## Writing Traditional Hello World

-As I mentioned earlier Hello World is traditional program which every programmer Writes at first when learning new language.
+As I mentioned earlier Hello World is a traditional program that every programmer Writes at first when learning a new language.
 Which just prints **Hello World** text in a console window

 Hello World program in C is a bit longer than Python or Ruby.